-- What are some examples of interactivity at is fun but not a game? - SimCity very compelling, but mostly no goals.
-More of toy than a game, but still fun. - What are some examples of fun graphics and video that are not interactive? - Grim Fandango good visuals, story, etc. But need to do puzzles to proceed.
+- What are some examples of interactivity that is fun but not a game? - SimCity very compelling, but mostly no goals.
+More of toy than a game, but still fun. - What are some examples of fun graphics and video that are not interactive? - Uncharted good visuals, story, etc. But need to play the game to proceed.
 Could have skipped to just watch story.
 Would still have been fun without the gameplay.

 - Background (done)

 - Tutorial 1 (done)

 - What is a Game? (done)

+- Tutorial 2 (next)

-- Genres (next)
+- Genres

-- Tutorial 2
+- Tutorial 3

 - The Game Industry

 - · Game Timeline

 - Team Sizes